It's official. Read it and weep.

 Mike at the Last Best Place thinks that it is time for Thompson to gracefully exit from the Presidential race after his third place showing in South Carolina.
 He has some very good points, such as:

 Can we perhaps now all agree to give up on the illusion of a viable Fred Thompson candidacy?
 Yes, he gives a great speech and under other circumstances, at a different time in history, probably would have made one hell of a president.
-However, that time is now past.
+However, that time is now past.and;

 So, be content and comforted with the fact that Fred Thompson has more class on a bad day than Edwards will ever possess, and will withdraw from the race sooner rather than later with his dignity intact.
 Small comfort for some, no doubt, but at least he'll exit in a gallant manner...which is more than we can say for some.